SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Context % / Budget

 **Defines how many tokens could be used by World Info entries at once.**
-You can define a threshold relative to your API's max-context settings (C ontext %) or an objective token threshold (Budget)
+You can define a threshold relative to your API's max-context settings (Context %) or an objective token threshold (Budget)

 If the budget is exhausted, then no more entries are activated even if the keys are present in the prompt.